nervozny/factorial-profit/README.md

 In the fall something happened to Witch Jelly (KAR brand) products in the Derry branch when selling through the DIY channel.

 As a KAR Brand Manager, Witch Jelly Product Manager or Derry Sales Manager we probably would like to drill even further and take a look at the exact products and clients responsible for this.
-To go down to the lowest level there is an export section which allows to export the required slice of data to MS Excel and provide all the calculations and raw data.
+To go down to the lowest level there is an export section which allows to export the required slice of data to MS Excel and provides all the calculations and raw data.

 ![image](https://user-images.githubusercontent.com/102557512/184673302-ed847a21-898e-4a2d-ae66-f5e29ba2def3.png)